 All students study Science throughout Key Stage 3, with schemes of work based on the English National Curriculum but adapted to reflect both the international nature of our students and to better prepare them to study single Sciences at both IGCSE and IB.
-At Key Stage 4, all students must study at least one Science, with many studying two or more, chosen from Biology, Chemistry, Physics and Environmental Management.
+In Key Stage 4, all students must study at least one Science, with many studying two or more, chosen from Biology, Chemistry, Physics.
 In Key Stage 5, all students must study at least one Science as part of the IB Diploma Programme, with many students studying two chosen from Biology, Chemistry, Computer Studies, Design Technology, Environmental Systems and Societies and Physics.

-Biology and Environmental Management/Environmental Systems and Societies are popular subjects at both IGCSE and at IB, and previous experience teaching these courses would be a significant advantage.
+Biology is a very popular subject at both IGCSE and at IB, and Environmental Systems and Societies is a very popular subject at IB, and previous experience teaching these courses would be a significant advantage.
 We would, however, also welcome applications from those newer to the teaching profession - St Andrews would be a great school to develop as a professional early in your career.

 At St Andrews, we pride ourselves on being an inclusive school, and have an excellent reputation for supporting children with special educational needs.
 Experience of teaching children with dyslexia, mild autism, ADHD etc. would be very good prior experience for a teacher wishing to join our team.
 Our Mission Statement commits us to meeting ‘all the needs of the individual learner’, and this applies equally to those students targeting the very highest grades at IGCSE and IB.